-On April 27, 2010, we were served with a complaint filed by Celgene Corporation in the United States District Court for the District of Delaware seeking a Declaratory Judgment that four of our owned patents, claiming the use of romidepsin injection in T-cell lymphomas, are not infringed by Celgene's products and are invalid.
-The four patents cited in the complaint do not involve our clinical development candidates or commercial products.
-We are presently required to answer or otherwise move in response to the complaint by June 17, 2010.
-We intend to vigorously defend the validity of these patents and enforce our patent rights.
+On April 27, 2010, we were served with a complaint filed by Celgene Corporation in the United States District Court for the District of Delaware seeking a declaratory judgment that four of our own patents, claiming the use of romidepsin injection in T-cell lymphomas, are invalid and not infringed by Celgene's products, but directly involve the use and administration of Celgene's ISTODAX[®] (romidepsin for injection) product.
+On June 17, 2010, we filed our answer and counterclaims to the declaratory judgment complaint.
+We have filed counterclaims charging Celgene with infringement of each of our four patents and seeking damages for Celgene's infringement as well as injunctive relief.
+The four patents directly involve the use and administration of Celgene's ISTODAX[®] (romidepsin for injection) product.